verana-labs/verifiable-trust-vpr-spec/spec.md

 [TRQP-1], [TRQP-2], [TRQP-3], [TRQP-4], [TRQP-5].

-Be aware that data answered by API MUST comply with data format defined in ToIP Trust Registry QueryProtocol version 2.0 which sometimes is different from data in DTR (at least for datetime datatype).
+Be aware that data answered by API MUST comply with data format defined in ToIP Trust Registry QueryProtocol version 2.0 which sometimes is different from data in VPR (at least for datetime datatype).

 Base API for QueryProtocol is `/${tr.did}/trqp-2.0` where tr_did is the `did` of the `TrustRegistry` entry.
 So to consume the /metadata service below, one MUST query `/${tr.did}/trqp-2.0/metadata`